 The children in Fox and Owl class take it in turns to lead collective worship in class every week.
 Every group plans a short play which will help the rest of the class reflect on our value for that half term.
 The children also choose a song to sing and lead the class in prayer.
-It is a great chance for the children to show their understanding of the value and it is a very special time of the week.
+It is a great chance for the children to show their understanding of the value and it is a very special time of the week where we can share God's love.
 Here is this week's worship, which is set, as they so often are, in the classroom.

 We absolutely loved our basketball WOW day; it was so much fun and we learnt many new skills.
 Meeting the tallest man in Britain was really inspirational and we are all going to remember to be proud of our own unique talents.
 He reminded us to take every opportunity to try new things and to stay healthy and active!

 In preparation for Remembrance Sunday and the 100th Anniversary of the end of World War One, we have been remembering people who lost their lives in conflict.
 We have thought particularly about the Blitz and done some powerful creative writing.
 As well as this, we have decorated poppies for display in St Andrew's church in Chinnor.
 They look lovely.
 Please share this love by going to have a look.